By Megan Tomaszewski

 So, even with these benefits in mind, you still may found yourself saying things like, "It's too cold for a run" or "I don't want to drive to the gym in the snow."
 The solution is simple: work out at home!

 While some may feel they are limited by space in their homes, the reality is you can still get in a killer workout, even in a tiny apartment––you just need to have the motivation.
-You can always do bodyweight workouts like HIIT or PiYo, and hand weights and kettlebells take up no more room than a blender.
+You can always do body-weight workouts, High Intensity Interval Training or PiYo, and hand weights and kettlebells take up no more room than a blender.

 And for those of you looking for an extra level of accountability, I'd say to seriously consider investing in home gym equipment.
-I know there's always stories about people buying treadmills or bench press sets and then watching it collect dust, but that's sadly because they chose to stop prioritizing their fitness, plain and simple.
+I know there's always stories about people buying treadmills or bench press sets and then watching it collect dust, but that's sadly because they haven't bought the right equipment or chose to stop prioritizing their fitness, plain and simple.
 At the end of the day, it's up to you to decide what your health is worth, and not just in a financial context.

-Like any other person on your Christmas list, you deserve something that will make you feel good, inside and out––why not something you can use for the rest of your life?
+You deserve something that will make you feel good, inside and out––why not something you can use for the rest of your life?
+Quality fitness equipment is an investment that will last many years.

-Investing in something like a high-quality treadmill, rower, bike or even a weight rack is a purchase that you or anyone in your family can use, and because it's in your own home, you can multitask.
+Investing in something like a high-quality treadmill, rower, bike or even a home gym is a purchase that you or anyone in your family can use, and because it's in your own home, you can multitask.
 Instead of Netflix and chill, Netflix and run a few miles!
 You can now binge watch your favorite shows without feeling lazy, because you're up and moving.

-There are plenty of options to choose from when picking out equipment, so I also recommend talking to a sales member that can guide you in the right direction based on your budget and unique fitness goals.
+There are plenty of options to choose from when picking out equipment, so I also recommend talking to a professional that can guide you in the right direction based on your budget and unique fitness goals.

 And on those chilly days when you feel too cold and tired to do anything, just remember how good––and warm––you felt after your last sweat sesh, throw on your favorite workout gear, and you'll keep that summer bod and internal glow all winter long.